 Like any good tourist beach, you’ll find lots of friendly vendors selling delicious food, refreshing drinks, and other beach essentials.
 Here you will find the famous W Hotel built in the form of a sailing boat.
 As someone who lives for the beaches, La Barceloneta was my favorite place in the city!

-Explore different neighborhoods in Barcelona
+Explore different neighborhoods in Barcelona.

 Barcelona’s Ciutat Vella district is a fascinating area that comprises four significant neighborhoods with a rich history spanning over 2,000 years.